Last Updated on

 In showcasing your likes and skills, be open and honest with your readers.
 Sharing set-backs and/or failures is good for your readers to see as it humanizes you and gives them someone to relate to in a much more easier way than if you only appear super successful.
 So, share your achievements, successes, as well as failures and learning moments.

 Choosing a name for your blog may seem daunting, but it doesn’t have to be a process that frustrates you.
 If you are not inspired right away, then work through your options logically considering your content theme, your tone of voice and the identity you want to build.

-Clever or funny wordplay can help make it memorable and it should have longevity.
+Using wordplay in the naming of your blog can help it be memorable.
+It will also help with the longevity of your name/blog.
 Check out my step-by-step guide on how to come up with a blog name.